Jordon Zadorozny

-Jordon Zadorozny (born c.1974 Pembroke, Ontario) is a Canadian rock musician and producer.
+Jordon Zadorozny (born c.1974 in Pembroke, Ontario) is a Canadian rock musician and producer.
 He is the singer and songwriter for indie rock band Blinker the Star.
 He is best known for cowriting songs with Courtney Love in the late 1990s.
-Zadorozny has also appeared on recordings by Melissa Auf der Maur, Sam Roberts, Tara Slone and Mandy Moore.
+Zadorozny has also appeared on recordings by Melissa Auf der Maur, Sam Roberts, Tara Slone, and Mandy Moore.
 He produced a number of bands in the Ontario area at his Skylark Park studios.
 Jordon was a member of Canadian indie band Abbey with Sofia Silva from 2004 to 2008.
 He has since reformed Blinker the Star and released the album We Draw Lines and his latest, 8 Of Hearts.